Punjabi literature: Medieval period

+Punjabi literature also developed under the Sikh gurus and later Sikh authors.
+They wrote mostly using Gurmukhi script from the early 16th century onwards.
+Guru Nanak was one of the first major Punjabi poets.
+Guru Nanak himself composed Punjabi verse incorporating vocabulary from Sanskrit, Arabic, Persian, and other South Asian languages as characteristic of the Gurbani tradition.
+Under the Sikhs, early Punjabi prose literature evolved with the janamsakhi, sakhi, parchai, and goshti genres.
+Examples of early prose works include the Ekadashi Mahatam and the Puratan Janamsakhi.
 The Janamsakhis, stories on the life and legend of Guru Nanak (1469–1539), are early examples of Punjabi prose literature.
-Guru Nanak himself composed Punjabi verse incorporating vocabulary from Sanskrit, Arabic, Persian, and other South Asian languages as characteristic of the Gurbani tradition.
 Chandar Bhan Brahman was a major 16th century Punjabi and Persian poet and prose writer.
-In 1588/1589, a Muslim scholar Abdī Kodhan wrote a treatise on Islam in Punjabi under the title of rīsālā e mēhndī to be taught in Nizamiyyah madrassas.
+In 1588/1589, a Muslim scholar Abdī Kodhan wrote a treatise on Islam in Punjabi under the title of rīsālā e mēhndī to be taught in Nizamiyya madrasas.
 Another important prose writer from the 16th century was Abdullah Lahori, who wrote Bāra Anva.
 The Vars of Bhai Gurdas employ the Punjabi language in a series of stanzas, known as pauṛīs.
+In the early 17th century, Guru Arjan collected various works and compiled the Ād Granth.
+Other Sikh writers include Bhai Mani Singh and Sewa Singh.
+In around 1650, Jasoda Nandan wrote a Ramayana episode called Lava Kush Dia Pauria.

+In the 18th and early 19th centuries, oral traditions, folklore, and ballads by bards were recorded in writing as romance tales, such as Raja Rasalu, Puran Bhagat, Heer-Ranjha, Mirza-Sahiba, Sohni-Mahiwal, Sassi-Pannu, and Yusuf-Zulaikha.
 Punjabi Sufi poetry also influenced other Punjabi literary traditions particularly the Punjabi Qissa, a genre of romantic tragedy which also derived inspiration from Indic, Persian and Quranic sources.
 The Qissa of Heer Ranjha by Waris Shah (1706–1798) is among the most popular of Punjabi qisse.
 Other popular stories include Sohni Mahiwal by Fazal Shah, Mirza Sahiba by Hafiz Barkhudar (1658–1707), Sassi Punnun by Hashim Shah (1735?–1843?), and Qissa Puran Bhagat by Qadaryar (1802–1892).

 Heroic ballads known as Vaar enjoy a rich oral tradition in Punjabi.
-Prominent examples of heroic or epic poetry include Guru Gobind Singh's Chandi di Var (1666–1708), Najabat's semi-historical Nadir Shah Di Vaar describing the invasion of India by Nadir Shah in 1739, and the Chatthian di Vaar describing the struggle between the Chatthas and the Sukerchakia Misl.
+Prominent examples of heroic or epic poetry include Guru Gobind Singh's Chandi di Var (1666–1708), Najabat's semi-historical Nadir Shah Di Vaar describing the invasion of India by Nadir Shah in 1739, Agra Sethi's account on the martyrdom of Haqiqat Rai, and the Chatthian di Vaar describing the struggle between the Chatthas and the Sukerchakia Misl.
 The Jangnama, or 'War Chronicle,' was introduced into Punjabi literature during the Mughal period; the Punjabi Jangnama of Shah Mohammad (1780–1862) recounts the First Anglo-Sikh War of 1845–46.
+Another popular Jangnama was authored by Hamid Shah in the 18th century.